hanakivan/laravel-simple-cms/README.md

 Will probably work with older versions, but untested.

-This package has been made using the following tutorial: https://devdojo.com/devdojo/how-to-create-a-laravel-package

 ## Licensing
 👉 [See license](LICENSE.md)

+## Credits
+- This package has been made thanks to the following tutorial: https://devdojo.com/devdojo/how-to-create-a-laravel-package